CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > This addon *will not work at all* on vanilla Anomaly, and may crash spectacularly if you try.

 # **Strongly Recommended**
-These other fantastic addons are not required, but DotMarks is designed to integrate with them and extend their functionality.
+These other fantastic addons are not required, but DotMarks is designed to integrate with them and extend its functionality with theirs--and vice-versa.
 Click the title of each to go to their Moddb pages.
 > [!TIP]
 > All of these features either respect the relevant MCM settings of each addon, or have their own settings in the DotMarks MCM menu to configure or disable them.
 ## [FDDA or FDDA Redone](https://www.moddb.com/mods/stalker-anomaly/addons/fdda-redone)